Which Van Halen Singer Has Rocked More Audiences – Roth Or Hagar?

 Like a meaty and tenacious bull, Hagar soaked up all of Roth’s punishing jibes and turned the tables in the later rounds.
 Hagar’s defining moment of triumph came when he repeatedly taunted Roth to duel with him on stage during their 2002 co-headlining tour.

-More recently, Hagar has been extremely vocal in his criticism of the Roth-fronted Van Halen’s live set, and has remained skeptical as to the exact reason why Roth is reluctant to sing Hagar-sung tracks on his most recent Van Halen tour.
+More recently, Hagar has been extremely vocal in his criticism of the Roth-fronted Van Halen’s live set and has remained skeptical as to the exact reason why Roth is reluctant to sing Hagar-sung tracks on his most recent Van Halen tour.

-Ultimate Classic Rock reports that Roth’s refusal to sing Hagar songs is because the fans want classic Van Halen martial and not sloppy seconds, and also because, “This hamburger don’t need no helper.”
+Ultimate Classic Rock reports that Roth’s refusal to sing Hagar songs is because the fans want classic Van Halen martial and not sloppy seconds, and also because “This hamburger don’t need no helper.”

 “There’s a credibility issue there.
 Good, bad or in the middle, you know Roth means it; the other guy doesn’t. … And why would you bring that into the proceedings?
 This hamburger don’t need no helper.”

-However the million dollar question is, which singer has put in more stage time with Van Halen – Hagar or Roth?
+However, the million dollar question is, which singer has put in more stage time with Van Halen – Hagar or Roth?
 Both spent over a decade fronting the group but which singer has sung the most shows?

 Ultimate Classic Rock reports that the answer is Roth.
 Diamond Dave chalked up approximately 840 shows before he and Van Halen parted ways for the first time in 1985.

-In contrast, Hagar, during his 11 year stint with the band, including the disastrous 2004 reunion tour has played a final total of less than 580.
+In contrast, Hagar, during his 11-year stint with the band, including the disastrous 2004 reunion tour, has played a final total of less than 580.

-It’s safe to say in this battle of the heavyweights Roth has indeed landed the knockout blow.
+It’s safe to say in this battle of the heavyweights, Roth has indeed landed the knockout blow.
 Because like the man said, “I get up and nothing gets me down.
 You got to roll with the punches and get to what’s real.”